Proof Theory of Riesz Spaces and Modal Riesz Spaces: Introduction

-All the definitions, statements and proofs presented in this work have been formalised by the first author using the \href{https://coq.inria.fr/}{{Coq} proof assistant} and are freely available \href{https://github.com/clucas26e4/riesz-logic}{online} \cite{coq-formalisation}.
-Since all proofs are constructive, the formalisation provides algorithms for, e.g., performing the cut--elimination procedure or for deciding the equational theory of modal Riesz spaces \footnote{The output of our decision procedure is a formula, in the first order theory of the real--closed field $(\mathbb{R}, +, \times)$.
-This theory is decidable \cite{tarski1951} and can be verified for satisfiability using external tools.}.
-The {Coq} code has been implemented during the process of peer--review of this article and, as such, it has not been scrutinised by the anonymous reviewers.
+\paragraph{\textbf{Third Contribution: Formalisation with the {Coq} Proof Assistant}} All the definitions, statements and proofs presented in this work have been formalised by the first author using the \href{https://coq.inria.fr/}{{Coq} proof assistant} and are freely available \href{https://github.com/clucas26e4/riesz-logic}{online}~\cite{coq-formalisation}.
+Since all proofs are constructive, the formalisation provides algorithms for, e.g., performing the cut-elimination procedure or for deciding the equational theory of modal Riesz spaces\footnote{The output of our decision procedure is a formula, in the first order theory of the real-closed field $(\mathbb{R}, +, \times)$.
+This theory is decidable~\cite{tarski1951} and can be verified for satisfiability using external tools.}.
+The {Coq} code has been implemented during the process of peer-review of this article and, as such, it has not been scrutinised by the anonymous reviewers.
 It should be therefore taken as an external addendum of the present article.